-For the case r < 1, there is no positive polynomial lower bound on the fixation probability so only the extinction probability can be approximated by this technique.
-(Note that, when $f \ll 1$, computing 1-f to within a factor of $1 \pm \varepsilon$ does not imply computing f to within the same factor.)
+For the case r < 1, the fixation probability may be exponentially small (see Section 2).
+As a result, there is no positive polynomial lower bound on the fixation probability so only the extinction probability can be approximated by the above Monte Carlo technique.
+(Note that, when $f \ll 1$, computing 1 - f to within a factor of $1 \pm \varepsilon$ does not imply computing f to within the same factor.)

 Notation.
-Throughout, we consider only finite, connected, undirected graphs G = (V, E) and we write n = |V| (the order of the graph).
-Our results apply only to connected graphs as, for any disconnected graph, the fixation probability is necessarily zero; we also exclude the one-vertex graph to avoid trivialities.
+We consider only finite, connected, undirected graphs G = (V, E) and we write n = |V| (the order of the graph).
+Our results apply only to connected graphs as, otherwise, the fixation probability is necessarily zero; we also exclude the one-vertex graph to avoid trivialities.
 The edge between vertices x and y is denoted by xy.
 For a subset $X \subseteq V(G)$, we write X + y and X - y for $X \cup \{y\}$ and $X \setminus \{y\}$, respectively.

 Organization of the paper.
-In Section 2, we demonstrate polynomial upper and lower bounds for the fixation probability $f{G,r}$ for an arbitrary undirected graph G. In Section 3, we use our potential function to derive polynomial bounds on the absorption time (both in expectation and with high probability) in general undirected graphs.
+In Section 2, we investigate the fixation probability when r = 1 and demonstrate polynomial upper and lower bounds for $f{G,r}$ for any $r \ge 0$.
+In Section 3, we use our potential function to derive polynomial bounds on the absorption time (both in expectation and with high probability) in general undirected graphs.
 Our FPRAS for computing fixation and extinction probabilities appears in Section 4.